ferdy/.emacs.d/README.md

 My Emacs configuration.

 It requires **Emacs trunk** to work.
 I regularly update my sources from here:
 ```console
 $ git clone git://git.savannah.gnu.org/emacs.git
 ```

 I use Emacs on **LinuxBBQ**.
-This configuration requires some external packages to work, all of them highlighted in the comments when necessary.
+This configuration requires some external packages, all of them highlighted in the comments when necessary.

 The ```esetup``` script helps creating the right environment *before* starting Emacs with this configuration.
 If it does not work as you expect, *fix it yourself*.